divyavgirase/user-crud-operation/README.md

-j# User CRUD Operation using Mongo, Express and Nodejs Creates users using email address and password with strong password rules enforced
+j# User CRUD Operation using Mongo, Express and Node Creates users using email address and password with strong password rules enforced

 # API Endpoints